-Many log home owners are switching to composite decking as a low-maintenance alternative to traditional deck building materials.
-With the field expanding rapidly, every manufacturer offers their own unique mix of materials, polymers and additives with corresponding variations in strength and durability, wear and mold resistance and code requirements.
+Many log homeowners are switching to composite decking as a low-maintenance alternative to traditional deck building materials.
+With the field expanding rapidly, every manufacturer offers its own unique mix of materials, polymers, and additives with corresponding variations in strength and durability, wear and mold resistance, and code requirements.
 It’s important to understand the different products and to get the one you want for your decking.

 The advantages are clear:

-It Doesn’t Check or Split -- Solid lumber expands and contracts with heat and especially moisture content in the air.
-During the course of a year the deck wood experiences a large range of internal stresses from this cycle of heat and cold, wet and dry.
+It Doesn’t Check or Split - Solid lumber expands and contracts with the heat and especially moisture content in the air.
+During the course of a year, the deck wood experiences a large range of internal stresses from this cycle of heat and cold, wet and dry.
 Over time the solid lumber develops cracks and checks that allow water and dirt to accumulate.

 What about the disadvantages?

 It can Mildew - Although any decking installed in the shade has a tendency to mildew, many log cabin owners expect their alternative decking to remain pristine.
 Like any deck, they require regular sweeping and washing to keep the decks clear of dirt and debris.
 If your decking does show mold or stains, it’s recommended to clean them with a mixture of detergent and sodium hypochlorite.

 It can Fade - Exposure to sunlight will cause the wood-plastic decking to fade so it’s important to choose your decking color by inspecting a deck that’s already installed or at least looking at weathered decking.
 The color fade is generally complete after about 6 months.

 What exactly is Composite Decking made of ?